 includes an olive grove producing extra virgin olive oil and a vineyard.

 where people deposit notes and prayers.
-Local legend has it that a woman,
+A local morality legend has it that a woman,

 famed for her beauty, had through loose living become blind.
 On arrival at